Food Expiration Dates – What Do They Mean?

 - Canned vegetables – use within 2-5 years of purchase

-- Canned meat – use within 2-5 years of purchase
+- Canned meat and fish – use within 2-5 years of purchase

 For more information: